 When the Pill was released, it was thought that women would not submit to taking a medication each day when they were not sick.
 Now the Pill is making women sick.

 However, there are a growing number of women looking for non-hormonal alternatives for preventing pregnancy.
 In a bid to spark a backlash against hormonal contraceptives, this book asks: why can't we criticize the Pill?

 Holly Grigg-Spall is the author of "Sweetening the Pill: Or How We Got Hooked On Hormonal Birth Control" (Zero Books, 2013).
-Her work on women's health issues has featured in Marie Claire, Elle, Cosmopolitan, New York magazine, the Sunday Times, the Guardian, the Independent, the Washington Post and on BBC and CBC radio, amongst others.
-She also writes weekly for LadyClever.com.
-In 2014 "Sweetening the Pill" was optioned by Ricki Lake for a feature film documentary.
-Holly is currently working on her next book.
+Her work on women's health issues has featured in Vogue, Marie Claire, Elle, Cosmopolitan, New York magazine, the Sunday Times, the Guardian, the Independent, the Washington Post and on BBC and CBC radio, amongst others.
+In 2014 "Sweetening the Pill" was optioned by Ricki Lake for a feature film documentary, currently in production.

 Holly currently works as a brand consultant, content and community manager for Daysy fertility monitor and FLO Living.
 She is a consulting producer on the "Sweetening the Pill" documentary.